Daimler, Nissan to cooperate on transporter vans

-FRANKFURT Daimler (DAIGn.DE) has struck a cooperation deal with Nissan Motor Co.
-(7201.T) on transporter vans, deepening a strategic alliance between the German and Japanese automakers.
+FRANKFURT Daimler has struck a cooperation deal with Nissan Motor Co. on transporter vans, deepening a strategic alliance between the German and Japanese automakers.

 Nissan will supply Daimler's Japanese commercial vehicles unit Mitsubishi Fuso Truck and Bus Corporation (MFTBC) with a transporter van to be sold under the Fuso brand in key export markets, the companies said on Friday.